rackerlabs/technical-blog/_posts/2015-08-31-wsgi-middleware-on-the-jvm.md

 Java's JIT compilation.
 I suspect that, in the future, we'll see convergence in performance between these three languages.

+To learn more about Jython in its current and future state, check out [this terrific talk by Jim Baker at PyCon](https://youtu.be/hLm3garVQFo).

 # Bridging the Gap between WSGI and Servlet Specifications
 This is where things get interesting.
 The Servlet spec and WSGI spec were born from two very different environments, and as a result, expect very different